rofl0r/rcb2/README.md

 Cross-compilation is as simple as using an appropriate `CC` environment variable.

-For efficiency and to support parallel builds, `rcb2` writes a *GNU make* compatible Makefile which it uses subsequently.
+`rcb2`, when started as `rcb2make`, writes a *GNU make* compatible Makefile which can be used for efficiency and to support parallel builds or to create tarballs for distribution which do not require `rcb2` itself.

+`rcb2` itself is parallel and very fast, it basically uses only the C preprocessor to figure out which files need to be built, then builds all required files in a single compiler call.

-## A small example:
+## How it works, a small example:

 You have a file `main.c` which, depending on some macros, shall use either `foo.h` and `foo.c`, or `bar.h` and `bar.c`.